spyder-ide/spyder-docs/doc/panes/editor.rst

    :alt: Spyder outline panel with the options menu expanded

 5. The location-based breadcrumbs on the top left of the editor pane show the exact location of the current file in your system.
 6. The tabs bar displays the names of all opened files.
-It also offers a “Browse tabs” ability to effortlessly switch between current tabs and see which file is currently under selection.
+   It also offers a "Browse tabs" ability to effortlessly switch between current tabs and see which file is currently under selection.
    This feature comes handy when there is a large number of opened files.
    By default, the active/in-use tab is usually underlined in blue and shows with a check mark on its left when you click "Brows tabs".